 - Even Evil Has Standards: Moses might have killed people by the truckload, but he refuses to kill children.

 - Gory Discretion Shot: Both played straight and averted◊.

 - The Handler: Sally, his retirement handler, is the only person Paul talks to on a consistent basis.

-- Mandatory Unretirement: He is forced into this when the CIA comes to kill him.
+- Mandatory Unretirement: Moses is forced into this when the CIA comes to kill him.

 - The Movie: See Red.

-- Oh Crap!: At the end, when Beesley is on the phone with Moses thinking he's won, and confidently telling him that unless he stops he will place an order to have Paul's niece murdered.
-Then they hear a knock on the door behind them, and Moses calmly walks in with his cell phone and a gun having slaughtered the rest of their defenses... during the conversation.
+- Oh, Crap!: At the end, when Beesley is on the phone with Moses thinking he's won, and confidently telling him that unless he stops, he will place an order to have Paul's niece murdered.
+Then he hears a knock on the door behind him, and Moses calmly walks in with his cell phone and a gun, having slaughtered the rest of their defenses... during the conversation.
 The look of sheer terror is priceless.

-- Red Shirt: Pretty much everybody he meets.
+- Red Shirt: Pretty much everybody Moses meets.

 - Roaring Rampage of Revenge

 - Smug Snake: Beesly.
 The whole story is him getting the smug terrified out of him, and then finally getting killed.